andElektro/ArduinoPIDtemplate/README.md

 PID regulator: K = 0.6*K0 , Ti = 0.5*T0 , Td = 0.125*T0

-K0 = Value of K when Ti=0 nad Td=0 and the process oscillates.
+K0 = Value of K when Ti=0 and Td=0 and the process oscillates.
 T0 = Priod of K0.

 Karl Johan Åström and Tore Hägglund parameters: